 What type of insurance should I get for my Fiat?

-For newer Fiats worth over $10,000, comprehensive insurance is worth considering to protect your investment.
-For older Fiats worth $3,000 - $10,000, third party fire & theft offers a good balance of protection and cost.
-For very old Fiats worth under $3,000, third party only may be sufficient.
+For newer Fiats worth over $10,000, comprehensive insurance is worth considering.
+For older Fiats worth $3,000-$10,000, third party fire & theft offers a practical balance.
+For very old Fiats worth under $3,000, third party only may suffice.
+Check your Fiat's value via RedBook.

 Are Fiat parts expensive in Australia?

 Fiat parts availability varies in Australia due to the brand's small market presence.
-Some parts may need to be imported, which adds to cost and repair times.
-As part of the Stellantis group, some components are shared with other brands, which can help with sourcing.
+Some parts may need to be imported from Europe, adding cost and time.
+As part of the Stellantis group, some mechanical components are shared with other brands, which can help with sourcing.

 Should I get agreed value or market value for my Fiat?

 For newer Fiats (under 5 years old), agreed value is worth considering so you know exactly what you will receive if the car is written off.
-Fiats can depreciate faster than some competitors in Australia, so agreed value policies provide more certainty about your payout.
+Fiats can depreciate faster than some competitors, so agreed value policies provide more certainty about your payout.

 Compare Fiat Insurance Estimates Now